heavywatal/tek2/README.md

 ## Installation

 The easiest way is to use [Homebrew](https://brew.sh/)/[Linuxbrew](http://linuxbrew.sh/).
-The following command installs tekka and all the dependencies:
+The following command installs tek2 and all the dependencies:
 ```sh
 brew install heavywatal/tap/tek2
 ```